How to Adjust to the Time Change

 - Set Up a Bedtime Routine

-- 8 Sleeping Solutions and Tips
+- 9 Sleeping Tips and Solutions

 - 5 Tips for When You Wake Up

 Sleep problems can affect all of us and are especially difficult with the time change.
 Sleep is critical for our minds, memory, learning, and development.
-While you are sleeping, your brain organizes information, makes connections, and even solves problems.
+While sleeping, your brain organizes information, makes connections, and even solves problems.
 Sleeping tips and solutions can help you and your child get a better night’s sleep.

 Sleep helps transform your short-term memory into long-term memories.
 Susumu Tonegawa, the Professor of Biology and Neuroscience at MIT, discovered that you actually replay your memories from your day like video clips in your sleep before they get consolidated into long-term memories.